Welcome to the MySuper dashboard

 Statement of fees and other costs

 Estimate of fees and other costs for a member with a $50,000 balance who does not incur any additional activity fees.
-Investment fees and indirect cost ratios are an estimate based on the 2017/18 financial year.
-Fees charged in subsequent financial years will depend on the actual costs incurred in those years.
+Investment fees are an estimate based on the 2022/23 ﬁnancial year.
+Fees charged in subsequent ﬁnancial years will depend on the actual costs incurred in those years.
 Past costs may not necessarily be an indicator of future costs.

 The Standard Risk Measure allows you to compare investment options on the basis of investment volatility.
 The lower the risk band number, the less likely an investment option will deliver a negative return.
 The First Super MySuper product aims to have a lower risk band than the average MySuper option.
 The Australian Prudential Regulation Authority (APRA) requires all super funds use the Standard Risk Measure to grade investment options (see table below).